thuansb/SnooIt/README.md

-# SnooIt: Smart Tab Reminder
+# SnooIt: Smart Tab Reminders

 SnooIt is a Chrome extension that helps you manage your web browsing efficiently by allowing you to set timed reminders for web pages.